Jeep® Badge of Honor

 Ideation and Iteration

 Knowing the answers to these and more questions allowed me to successfully approach the redesign of each component with empathy.
-Each exploration process gave a start to multiple versions and iterations that were discussed with the team and selected for the final implementation.
+Each exploration process gave a start to multiple versions and iterations that were validated with the team and selected for the final implementation.
 For each component, my goal was to create at least several ways to present the information and create a new pattern that can be scaled later whenever needed.
-Each ideation session was validated by the team review and feedback.
+Each ideation session was validated by team review and feedback.

 Keeping It Simple